-Clarisse Garcia is in her first season with the Wake Forest basketball program after joining the staff in June of 2013.
+Clarisse Garcia is in her third season with the Wake Forest basketball program in 2015-16 after joining the staff in June of 2013.
 Garcia came to Wake Forest after one season on the women's basketball staff at Alabama.

 In her one season with the Crimson Tide, Garcia helped the team to a 13-18 record including a win over ACC-foe Virginia and a tournament title at the Bank of Hawaii Rainbow Wahine Invitational.
 She was primarily responsible for recruiting in addition to coaching, player development, elite camp and scouting.

 From 2010-12, Garcia served as the head coach at Palm Beach Atlantic University, an NCAA Division II institution in West Palm Beach, Fla.
 In May of 2010, she took over a team that had six wins the previous year and increased that total immediately.
 The Sailfish closed out the 2010-11 campaign on a five-game winning streak en route to capturing the Independent Invitational Classic Tournament Championship in Washington, D.C.

 The fall of 2012 saw Palm Beach Atlantic get off to the best start in program history, winning four of its first six contests.
 Under Garcia's watch, Sailfish student-athletes set several program bests including the all-time three-point scoring leader and single-season three-point scoring leader, the all-time leading rebounder, and the all-time blocking leader.
 She also had two student-athletes named to the Independent Collegiate Athletic Association (ICAA) second team and another two named to the All-ICAA third team.